Seelf/KitaPeNA/README.md

 ---

-## 🔮 Roadmap
+## Roadmap

 The project is actively developed.
 Upcoming plans include:

-1.  **GSPN Wrapper (Generalized Stochastic Petri Nets)**:
+1.  **Tool wrappers like i.e. GSPN Wrapper (Generalized Stochastic Petri Nets)**:
+    *   Embedding support for GSPN to access analysis time (for comparing purposes) and challenge it against other software.
+    *   Embedding support for HippoCPS.
-    *   Embedding support for stochastic Petri nets directly into the application.
+    *   Embedding support for PIPE (cmd version).
-    *   Ability to define firing time/probability for transitions.
+    *   Embedding support for MS algorithm (but now can be implemented in C manually by user - so this is a maybe).
+    *   Add universal embeddings for other tools (or create tool specific embeddings).
+    *   Main goal is to have a "Big Laboratory" in one single browser page to evaluate analysis times of as many tools as possible.

 2.  **Wrapper Extension**:
-    *   Adding support for other programming languages in the computation layer.
+    *   Adding support for other programming languages in the computation layer (Currently C/C++ is confirmed working but in future Rust, Python, Java etc. support is planned to be added).
-    *   Integration with external solvers.
+    *   Integration with external solvers (API for other online tools and API FROM them).

 3.  **Advanced Results Export**:
-    *   Ability to export research, simulation, and benchmark results to analytical formats (CSV, Excel).
+    *   Ability to export research, simulation, and benchmark results to analytical formats (CSV, Excel etc.).
-    *   Generating automatic reports with charts and summary tables.
+    *   Generating automatic reports with charts and summary tables (latex, docx etc.).